yosukeueda33/chordMapper/README.md

 The `durationCnf` is steps of MIDI realtime clock. `24*4` means 96 step.

 ### Special keys.
 You can configure unused keys as for switching any chordMapper specific function.
-There is only one function now though.
 The `aseqdump` command is useful to know what MIDI message generated when target button pressed.

 #### Go to next chord map set.